2022-07-19

 3. T-Roc

-The T-Roc was introduced in 2017 and has already established a reputation as one of the most reliable SUVs on the market – WhatCar? gave this model a 96% reliability rating.
-The T-Roc has received 5 recalls since its launch, fixing faulty seat belt retractors, loose brake pedal plates and engine covers, weak headrests, and wrong rear spoiler adhesive.
+The T-Roc was introduced in 2017 and has already established a reputation as one of the most reliable SUVs on the market – WhatCar? gave this model a 95% reliability rating.
+However, the T-Roc has received 7 recalls since its launch, fixing faulty seat belt retractors, loose brake pedal plates and engine covers, weak headrests, and wrong rear spoiler adhesive.

-Nearly half of all cars operating on the road have been in accidents.
-However, according to our data only 21.67% of VW T-Roc history reports have damage records, meaning you're less likely to buy an unsafe car in poor condition.
+More than 40% of all cars operating on the road have been in accidents.
+However, according to our data, only 21.67% of VW T-Roc history reports have damage records, meaning you're less likely to buy an unsafe car in poor condition.

 The Volkswagen T-Roc is a B-segment SUV, competing with the Audi Q2, Mercedes-Benz GLA, and BMW X2 models.
 Volkswagen has stepped out of its bland image with the Arteon and the T-Roc, hitting the market with sporty yet practical models.
 The T-Roc features 2 diesel and 7 petrol powertrains, a few of which also come with an all-wheel-drive system.
 Volkswagen also offers a quirky two-door T-Roc Cabriolet version but it costs more than the Tiguan.